Getting Started with Microscale Gas Chemistry:

 The Basic Equipment

 Educational Innovations sells the catalyst tubes used in many experiments as well as general equipment for gas chemistry.
-They sell a 250-page book containing updated versions to all of the articles that have appeared in Chem13 News.
-This book will be updated about once per year as new articles appear in Chem13 New.
 Go to their webpage.
-Educational Innovations sells worldwide.

-Flinn Scientific provides most of the equipment called for in our microscale gas techniques (syringe kits, etc.) Flinn has also published our 350-page book designed for use by high school students and their teachers.
-Each experiment contains a significant pedagogical component.
-The book covers the gases described in Chapters 1 - 10 below.
-Go to their website.
+Flinn Scientific provides most of the equipment called for in our microscale gas techniques (syringe kits, etc.) Go to their website.
 Flinn sells in the USA only.

 Fisher Scientific generally sells in larger quantities than the other companies.
 Their prices are generally very good.
 Go to their website.

-S17 Science Supplies & Services sells our book "Chemistry of Gases.
-A Microscale Approach."
-Their price is similar to Flinn's and they sell worldewide.
+S17 Science Supplies & Services Their price is similar to Flinn's and they sell worldwide.
 S17 also sells a variety of syringes, syringe caps and related parts and many, many other things for teaching science.
 Go to the website.

 Syringes.
 60-mL plastic syringes with a LuerLOK fitting (For demonstrating gas chemistry, the teacher should have about 5 syringes; for a laboratory setting, estimate 3 syringes per pair.)
 If you are buying just a few for demonstrating gas chemistry, try Flinn or Educational Innovations.